twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### LIGHTNING WALL
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Creates a wall of electric bolts up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
+- **효과:** Creates a wall of electric bolts up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
 The wall conforms to the space available.
 It lasts for ten minutes.

 ### MACHINE CONTROL
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Splits into two pieces; one is affixed to a device and the other to a character.
+- **효과:** Splits into two pieces; one is affixed to a device and the other to a character.
 The character can then use their mind to control the device at long range, bidding it to do anything it could do normally.
 Thus, a device could be activated or deactivated, and a vehicle could be piloted.
 The control lasts for ten minutes per cypher level, and once the device is chosen, it cannot be changed.

 ### MAGNETIC ATTACK DRILL
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** The user throws this cypher at a target within short range, and it drills into the target for one round, inflicting damage equal to the cypher’s level.
+- **효과:** The user throws this cypher at a target within short range, and it drills into the target for one round, inflicting damage equal to the cypher’s level.
 If the target is made of metal or wearing metal (such as armor), the attack is eased.

 ### MAGNETIC MASTER
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Establishes a connection with one metal object within short range that a human could hold in one hand.
+- **효과:** Establishes a connection with one metal object within short range that a human could hold in one hand.
 The user can then move or manipulate the object anywhere within short range (each movement or manipulation is an action).
 For example, they could wield a weapon or drag a helm affixed to a foe’s head to and fro.
 The connection lasts for ten rounds per cypher level.

 ### MAGNETIC SHIELD
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** For ten minutes per cypher level, metal objects cannot come within immediate range of the user.
+- **효과:** For ten minutes per cypher level, metal objects cannot come within immediate range of the user.
 Metal items already in the area when the device is activated are slowly pushed out.

 ### MANIPULATION BEAM
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Over the course of one day, the user can activate the cypher a total number of times equal to its level.
+- **효과:** Over the course of one day, the user can activate the cypher a total number of times equal to its level.
 Each time, they can affect an object they can see within long range that is not too heavy for them to affect physically.
 The effect must occur over the course of a round and could include closing or opening a door, keying in a number on a keypad, transferring an object a short distance, wresting an object from another creature’s grasp (on a successful Might-based roll), or pushing a creature an immediate distance.
 (A manipulation beam could be used to operate a computer at a distance, which would make some infiltration and hacking jobs easier.)

 ### MATTER TRANSFERENCE RAY
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** The user can target one nonliving object within long range that is their size or smaller of the cypher level or lower.
+- **효과:** The user can target one nonliving object within long range that is their size or smaller of the cypher level or lower.
 The object is transferred directly to a random location at least 100 miles (160 km) away.
 If the GM feels it appropriate to the circumstances, only a portion of an object is transferred (a portion whose volume is no more than the user’s).

 ### MEDITATION AID
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Restores a number of points equal to the cypher’s level to the user’s Intellect Pool.
+- **효과:** Restores a number of points equal to the cypher’s level to the user’s Intellect Pool.

 ### MEMORY SWITCH
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** The user selects a point within long range, and the minds of all thinking creatures within immediate range of that point are attacked.
+- **효과:** The user selects a point within long range, and the minds of all thinking creatures within immediate range of that point are attacked.
 Victims are dazed and take no action for a round, and they have no memory of the preceding hour.

 ### MENTAL SCRAMBLER
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Two rounds after being activated, the device creates an invisible field that fills an area within short range and lasts for one minute.
+- **효과:** Two rounds after being activated, the device creates an invisible field that fills an area within short range and lasts for one minute.
 The field scrambles the mental processes of all thinking creatures.
 The effect lasts as long as they remain in the field and for 1d6 rounds after, although an Intellect defense roll is allowed each round to act normally (both in the field and after leaving it).
 Each mental scrambler is keyed to a specific effect.
 Roll a d100 to determine the effect.
 01–30
 Victims cannot act.
 31–40